-- 12. A capacity limitation shall be applied for the duration of the Multi-annual Program, in accordance with the following provisions: - a) The capacity limitation shall apply to vessels 20 meters length overall (LOA) or greater fishing bigeye tuna in the Convention area. - b) CPCs which have been allocated a catch limit in accordance with paragraph 3 shall each year: - i) Adjust their fishing effort so as to be commensurate with their available fishing possibilities; - ii) Be restricted to the number of their vessels notified to ICCAT in 2005 as fishing for bigeye tuna.
+- 12. A capacity limitation shall be applied for the duration of the Multi-annual Programme, in accordance with the following provisions: - (a) The capacity limitation shall apply to vessels 20 meters length overall (LOA) or greater fishing bigeye tuna in the Convention area. - (b) CPCs which have been allocated a catch limit in accordance with paragraph 3 shall each year: - i.
+Adjust their fishing effort so as to be commensurate with their available fishing possibilities; - ii.
+Be restricted to the number of their vessels notified to ICCAT in 2005 as fishing for bigeye tuna.
 However, the maximum number of longline and purse seine vessels shall each year be subject to the following limits:

 СРС Longliners Purse seiners

-China 65 -
+China 65 =

 EU 269 34

 Ghana - 17

 Japan 231 -

 Philippines 5 -

 Korea 14 -

 Chinese Taipei 75 -

-- c) Ghana shall be allowed to change the number of its vessels by gear type within its capacity limits communicated to ICCAT in 2005, on the basis of two baitboats for one purse seine vessel.
+c) Ghana shall be allowed to change the number of its vessels by gear type within its capacity limits communicated to ICCAT in 2005, on the basis of two baitboats for one purse seine vessel.
 Such change must be approved by the Commission.
 To that end, Ghana shall notify a comprehensive and detailed capacity management plan to the Commission at least 90 days before the Annual Meeting.
-The approval is notably subject to the assessment by the SCRS of the potential impact of such a plan on the level of catches. - d) The capacity limitation shall not apply to CPCs whose annual catch of bigeye tuna in the Convention area in 1999, as provided to the SCRS in 2000, is less than 2,100 t. - e) Curaçao shall be allowed to have up to 5 purse seiners.
+The approval is notably subject to the assessment by the SCRS of the potential impact of such a plan on the level of catches.

+- d) The capacity limitation shall not apply to CPCs whose annual catch of bigeye tuna in the Convention area in 1999, as provided to the SCRS in 2000, is less than 2,100 t. - e) Curação shall be allowed to have up to 5 purse seiners. - f) El Salvador shall be allowed to have up to 4 purse seiners. - g) For CPCs for which a capacity limitation applies, vessels fishing tropical tunas in the Convention area may be replaced only by vessels of equivalent capacity or lesser vessels.